ItsCinnabar/ptpfl/README.md

 `npm run schedule` to run at an interval of `x` minutes as defined by the `interval` setting in `config.json`.
 This is helpful for running in screen or tmux.

 `npm run fill-cache` to fill the freeleech cache with currently available freeleech torrents.
 This is helpful if you'd like to start downloading future freeleech without flooding your torrent client with past freeleech.
-This caches all torrents; even those not filtered by your config.
+This caches all torrents; including those not filtered by your config.

 ## Discord notifications